soujava/cars-pagination-sample/README.md

-# Heroes Services
+# Cars Services
-A JAX-RS with Couchbase demo
+A JAX-RS with MongoDB pagination demo

-A JAX-RS sample using [Tomee](http://tomee.apache.org/) implementation.
+A JAX-RS sample using [Payara Micro](https://www.payara.fish/software/payara-server/payara-micro/) implementation.

 To run: